 Couples meetings are usually 90 minute sessions scheduled weekly or biweekly.
 Initial sessions are structured to create a safe and welcoming environment where partners learn about the neurobiology of secure attachment bonds.
 Using the Imago Dialogue, partners slow way down, to “cross the bridge over to their partner’s world” to listen deeply and empathically, and through my facilitation work, they are helped to become aware of their partner’s neurobiological “tender spots” from their background experiences.
 We identify the old attachment needs and longings.
 This is so helpful to enable both to “separate the past from present”, clear out the blocks in their “relational space” and feel more hope for their present life and connection.
 In this way, both can move from “unconscious reactivity to conscious intentionality” and find each other again, perhaps in a new way for the first time.
 Imago techniques are especially helpful with the ADHD/ADD brain style.
 For more on Imago, check out Harville and Helen Hendrix’s video introduction.

-Using techniques from EFT (Emotionally Focused Couples Therapy), I help partners identify the unhelpful cycle of interaction that is causing disconnection for each partner, and help them shift to a different way of being with each other.
+Using techniques from EFT (Emotionally Focused Couples Therapy, Externship and Core Skills Trained), I help partners identify the unhelpful cycle of interaction that is causing disconnection for each partner, and help them shift to a different way of being with each other.
 They move from unhealthy withdrawal, shut down or fighting behaviors to being able to become more open and vulnerable.
 Partners learn to recognize their own part in the reactive dance, and how they trigger their partner.
 The aim is to help them understand their deeper feelings, and attachment longings, become softer, and reach for their partner in a neurobiologically informed way that invites success.
 When partners become safe for each other, they provide a safe haven in the storms of life, which helps both physically, immune system wise, emotionally, and spiritually. (click here for more info)

 EFT techniques also provide a roadmap or guide for healing “attachment injuries”, which is any form of betrayal that has caused a “crack” in the attachment bond, and absolutely needs repair.